RBrooksDK/MAL1/09 Dimensionality reduction/README.md

 [Steve Brunton](https://youtube.com/playlist?list=PLMrJAkhIeNNSVjnsviglFoY2nXildDCcv&si=q7-RepDmv-fnb5PH) has made a whole lecture series about the SVD.
 This is overkill but maybe check out the the Overview and the videoes about PCA.

+For a very appealing and visual explanation of SVD, you should take a look at [Visual Kernel](https://www.youtube.com/watch?v=vSczTbgc8Rc&list=PLWhu9osGd2dB9uMG5gKBARmk73oHUUQZS&index=4)'s video on the topic.

+And as always, Alexander Ihler is gold.

 ## Topics
 This lecture covers **unsupervised machine learning** algorithms.
 We discuss how these can be used for dimensionality reduction.
 We cover the following algorithms: